D365 Business Central Consultant / Developer: Based in Malta at Ntice Search - IT-Online

-Our client based a Microsoft Gold Partner is looking to expand their IT team based in Malta.They are looking for an experienced Consultant / Developer D365 Business Central to work with their EU and UK based customers on various projects.
+Our client, a Microsoft Gold Partner, is looking to expand their IT team based in Malta.They are looking for an experienced Consultant / Developer D365 Business Central to work with their EU and UK based customers on various projects.
 You must be willing to relocate to Malta for this position (relocation costs will be covered).

 Malta is an island nestled in the heart of the Mediterranean Sea just south of Sicily.
 A breathtaking island with a warm/sunny climate and breathtaking landscapes.
 There is a large expat community in Malta and a very good education system which is based on the UK schooling system.
 English is widely spoken and is used as the language of choice in schools on the Island.
 If you are looking for a warm/sunny climate with the ability to travel to Europe, Africa and the Middle East, Malta offers you this and much more.
 Requirements: